starikcetin/Learning-Unity-ECS-2/README.md

 If you think something is missing, you are more than welcome to send pull requests and open issues.

+Or you can discuss it in the Unity forum thread here: https://forum.unity.com/threads/learning-unity-ecs-2.686734/

 ----

 MIT license.
 Refer to the [LICENSE](/LICENSE) file.